 Dr. Patricia Wexler, as I mentioned earlier, also explains that when the muscles in the forehead get weaker, it can sometimes result in heavier brows and eyelids.

-Over time, Botox will cause muscle atrophy in your face.
+Over time, Botox will cause muscle atrophy and even atrophy of your facial bone mass.
 Which will cause loss of volume and more flaccid skin.

 Can Botox cause more wrinkles on your face?